liferay/liferay-docs/develop/new-articles/application-development/04-using-jsps-in-a-portlet-application.markdown

     }

 Note that the contents of your portlet class can be empty.
-All of the required functionality is supplied by `MVCPortlet`.
+All the required functionality is supplied by `MVCPortlet`.

 ## Use the @Component Annotation to Specify the Location of Your JSPs